sunchain-fr/Ansible-Fabric-Starter/README.md

 ansible-playbook start-network.yml -i hosts_kafka.yml
 ```

+#### How to perform chaincode upgrade?

+1) Put new chaincode sources in `templates/chincode`
+2) Update `chaincode_version` in `group_vars/all.yml`
+3) Execute chaincode-upgrade.yml playbook like `ansible-playbook chaincode-upgrade.yml -i <your inventory file>`

+Playbook will perform chaincode upgrade when `chaincode_version` you specified differs from installed chaincode version.

 #### How do I test deployed network?

 After successful deployments you can use testing scripts, which will invoke chaincode on peers via cli containers.